TemposAlphabet/Puzzle-Games/README.md

 It's just my website converted into a native app.
 It was built using www.WebtoNative.com

-You can go to my website www.temposalphabet.com to preview what the app will look like on your android, if you'd like.
+You can go to my website www.temposalphabet.com to preview what the app will look like on your phone, if you'd like.